Temple University

 Community Site:

 The Lenfest Center for Community Workforce Partnerships (LCCWP) is a part of Temple University’s Office of Public Affairs.
-Its mission is to engage people throughout the North Philadelphia area and address the issues that affect those communities.
-It has several programs through which it supports adult education, career development, health literacy, public housing, trauma education, and many other aspects of the community.
+Its mission is to engage people throughout North Philadelphia area and to address the issues affecting those communities.
+Through various programs, it supports adult education, career development, health literacy, public housing, trauma education, and many other aspects of the community.

 Lutheran Settlement House